 I like this analogy.
 I’ve been learning to draw lately.
 I like that the drawing process feels a bit different because I don’t have to put the feelings and emotions into words, Instead I use color, line, etc. to convey emotion.
 Sometimes it’s nice to get out of my head and be in the physical world instead.
 Do you feel that when you’re taking photos?

-Wander Girlreply
+Wander Girl

 March 21, 2023 at 2:48 pm